 Two Sides of Justice in Adaptive Design Trials

 At the surface, randomization in clinical trials may appear to be unethical, as patients are given unequal treatment, with preliminary safety and efficacy data from open-label trials and anecdotal reports indicating the potential superiority of the investigational product.
-However, it’s important to remember that even Phase III trials fail.
+However, it’s important to remember that even Phase 3 trials fail.

 Adaptive design methodologies offer the opportunity to expose fewer patients to ineffective and/or toxic treatments, ensuring a more fair distribution of superior treatments.
 However, adaptive design can also lead to operational bias: Interim analyses and trial adaptations may influence an investigator’s sense of justice in the middle of a trial, creating a shift in enrollment bias as the study continues.
 Adaptive allocation based on response means that it is difficult (if not impossible) to fully blind investigators to treatment arms.